Spinal cord injury and disorders

 Stephanie Cowherd Ryder, MD

-Stephanie Cowherd Ryder is a Spinal Cord Injury physician on the Inpatient Rehabilitation unit.
+Dr. Stephanie Cowherd Ryder is a Spinal Cord Injury physician on the Inpatient Rehabilitation unit.
 She completed her medical degree education with the University of Missouri along with a medical internship at Saint Joseph Hospital in Denver, Colorado.
-Ryder has also completed a Physical Medicine and Rehabilitation Residency with the University of Colorado, and a Spinal Cord Injury Medicine Fellowship at Craig Hospital.
-Ryder is a board certified in Physical Medicine and Rehabilitation and in Spinal Cord Injury Medicine.
+Dr. Ryder has also completed a Physical Medicine and Rehabilitation Residency with the University of Colorado, and a Spinal Cord Injury Medicine Fellowship at Craig Hospital.
+Dr. Ryder is board certified in Physical Medicine and Rehabilitation, Spinal Cord Injury Medicine, and Brain Injury Medicine.
 She has been with the Spinal Cord Injury and Disorder unit at the VA since 2019.

-Ryder enjoys getting to know her patients and working with them to improve quality of life and function.
-Ryder chose the VA because she appreciates the interdisciplinary, holistic approach to care for those with spinal cord injuries and disorders that occurs within the VA system.
+Dr. Ryder enjoys getting to know her patients and working with them to improve quality of life and function.
+She chose the VA because she appreciates the interdisciplinary, holistic approach to care for those with spinal cord injuries and disorders that occurs within the VA system.

 Jed E. Olson, MD

 Dr. Jed Olson is a physician who specializes in general internal medicine.
 He received his Bachelor’s of Science in Biopsychology from UC Santa Barbara and his Medical degree from Stanford University.
 He then went on to complete his internship and residency in Internal Medicine with the University of Colorado.
 Dr. Olson has been with the VA for 10 years.
 He wanted to become a doctor and use his knowledge of science to help improve patient lives.
 Dr. Olson chose the VA because it offers both the most impressive, rewarding patient population, and the most dedicated healthcare workforce he’s ever seen.